zploskey/chemdb/README.md

     app/setup

+Alternatively, you may manually create your database and then run the sql contained in /app/sql/schema.sql

 Additional command line line tools are available using the doctrine script.
 See a summary of the commands by running: